affirmednetworks/multi-mesh/README.md

 ##### Deployments - Container command and arguments

-> CAVEAT: A significant limitation that was uncovered in this chart modification based approach is that we must know apriori the namespaces that we want to be governed by our own Istio deployment.
+> CAVEAT: A significant limitation that was uncovered during this effort was that we must statically specify the namespaces that we wish to include in our mesh.
+To achieve this I have added flag to the citadel container - `- --listened-namespaces=istio-affirmed,istio-affirmed-workspace,kube-system`

 ```diff
 --- deployment_clean.yaml   2020-03-13 13:10:34.000000000 -0400